From palaces to parks, the lively UK capital has a plethora of things to do. Get under the skin of London with these top 10 places to visit.

-Borough Market, not far from London Bridge, is the oldest and largest food market in London – and a must for all foodies.
+Not far from London Bridge, Borough Market is the oldest and largest food market in London – and a must for all foodies.
 Food has been traded in the area since the 11th century and a market has been in this location since 1756.
 Pick your way through the maze of stalls in the ornate Victorian building and choose from the array of exceptional foods and drinks from Britain and around the world.
-You’re just a short walk away from The Shard, London and Western Europe’s highest building.
-Ride up 1,000ft for a drink, a meal, the silent disco or to just take in the view – at 40 miles high, 360 degrees, it’s spectacular.

 5. Travel through centuries in the British Museum

-Hidden in the backstreets behind New Oxford Street and Tottenham Court Road is the British Museum, a vast edifice which looks like a Greek temple and houses the Rosetta Stone, the controversial Elgin Marbles, the Anglo-Saxon Sutton Hoo ship-burial, numerous Egyptian Mummies, alongside about eight million other artefacts.
+Hidden in the backstreets behind New Oxford Street and Tottenham Court Road is the British Museum, a vast edifice that looks like a Greek temple and houses the Rosetta Stone, the controversial Elgin Marbles, the Anglo-Saxon Sutton Hoo ship-burial, numerous Egyptian Mummies, alongside about eight million other artifacts.

 There are lots of fascinating smaller museums in London, too.
-See where 19th-century surgeons could slice off a leg within a minute – and without anaesthetic – at the Old Operating Theatre near London Bridge.
+See where 19th-century surgeons could slice off a leg within a minute – and without anesthetic – at the Old Operating Theatre near London Bridge.
 Head to the Freud Museum – which was once the physiologist’s home in Hampstead – and ponder your relationship with your mother as you view Sigmund Freud’s writing desk and the famous Berggasse psychoanalytic couch.

-6. Take a cable car to explore time, space and the sea in Greenwich
+6. Explore time, space, and the sea in Royal Greenwich

 8. Hang out with the hipsters in Hoxton and Shoreditch

-Hoxton and Shoreditch, just north of the city in London’s East End, are rough, gritty and where you’ll find the coolest bars, nightclubs, restaurants, independent shops and galleries in London.
-Head for Hoxton Square and walk outwards.
+Hoxton and Shoreditch, just a stone’s throw from the City in London’s East End, is where you’ll find the coolest bars, nightclubs, restaurants, independent shops, and galleries in London.
+Head for Hoxton Square and wander around.
+You’ll soon find something to grab your interest.
 Brick Lane Market and Old Spitalfields Market are in the area.
-For the latest information about what’s on, see London’s listing guide TimeOut.
-On a Sunday morning treat yourself (or your hangover) to a traditional full English breakfast of egg, bacon, sausage, tomatoes, beans in a cosy café, before buying armfuls of flowers at Columbia Road flower market in Bethnal Green.
+For the latest what’s on, see London’s listing guide TimeOut.

 9. Take tea at the Ritz

-Take a tour around the ornate Gothic Palace of Westminster – this is the Houses of Parliament, where the House of Commons and the House of Lords meet.
-When Parliament is sitting, you can watch Members of Parliament (MPs) debating current issues or proposed laws in the House of Commons; Prime Minister’s Question Time is the liveliest – you’ll have to queue for tickets.
-Take a photo of Big Ben, although it’s the bell inside the Elizabeth Tower that’s actually called Big Ben.
+Along the banks of the Thames, you’ll find Westminster, one of the most influential neighborhoods in London!
+Take a tour around the ornate Palace of Westminster – otherwise known as the Houses of Parliament.
+Inside is where the House of Commons and the House of Lords meet.
+When Parliament is sitting, you can watch debates in the House of Commons.
+The weekly Prime Minister’s Questions is the liveliest session.
+However, you’ll have to queue for tickets.